gugi200/IRP4_software/README.md

-The users also have an option between 6 and 10 class models, but since the two modes are not intended for Raspberry Pi, only the online mode is available. ```self.model_path``` specifies the path for the model
+The users also have an option between 6 and 10 class models, but since the two modes are not intended for Raspberry Pi, only the online mode is available. ```self.model_path``` specifies the path for the model's state dictionary.
 ```
       self.model_path = "mobilenet_v3_large_test_6_classes.pth"
       self.class_names = ['big_fizzy', 'h_big_bottle','h_bottle', 'hand', 'mug', 'small_fizzy']